-Patton Kizzire What's In The Bag? - Sony Open Gear
+Patton Kizzire What’s In The Bag? - Golf Monthly Gear

-We take a look at the clubs used by Patton Kizzire in his Sony Open victory
+We take a look at the clubs used by Patton Kizzire.

 Patton Kizzire What’s In The Bag?

-That win won him almost $1.3m and qualified him for the Masters and USPGA Championship.
-He won a further $1.1m for his Sony Open triumph.

-He is now exempt on the PGA Tour for two years as well.
+A two-time winner on the PGA Tour we take a look inside the bag Patton Kizzire in this piece.

-He uses a full bag of Titleist clubs including the 917D3 driver which he has averaged 296 yards off the tee with so far this season.
+He uses a full bag of Titleist clubs including a new Titleist TS3 driver and TS2 fairway wood.

-He also carries a Titleist 917F2 3 wood and an older 913H hybrid.
+However he doesn’t carry a five-wood, instead he has an older 913H hybrid which is fitted with a UST Mamiya Axiv Core x-flex shaft

-His irons are a mixed set with the new 718 T-MB 4 iron, 718 CB 5 and 6 irons and 718 MBs from 7-PW.
-Kizzire has hit almost 75% of Greens in Regulation this season.
+His irons a combo set with three different models from Titleist’s 718 range of irons.
+He carries a new 718 T-MB 4 iron, 718 CB 5 and 6 irons and 718 MBs from 7-9 iron.
+All of which are fitted with True Temper Dynamic Gold Tour Issue X100 shafts.

 Related: Titleist Vokey SM7 wedges spotted

 He putts with a Scotty Cameron GoLo Tour.
-He is currently 1st in Tour in Putting from 3ft and 4ft with a 100% record.

-He hasn’t missed from 3ft in 222 attempts and hasn’t missed from 4ft in 35 attempts.

-His ball of choice is the Titleist Pro V1x.
+His ball of choice is the Titleist Pro V1x, and he uses FootJoy gloves and shoes to boot.

 Patton Kizzire What’s In The Bag?